 Although the technical and clinical expertise you learn on your path to becoming an APRN via a direct entry program will speak for itself, it won’t give you as much opportunity to develop the bedside manner and patient contact skills that will also be a very important part of your repertoire.

-Because patient outcomes do not appear to suffer from a lack of working RN experience, the decision will rest largely on how much importance you place on those soft skills.
+Because patient outcomes do not appear to suffer from a lack of working RN experience, the decision will rest largely on how much importance you place on hands on experience.